-Because of these experiences, Lacey says that she already feels prepared for life after Stevenson.
-"I still two semesters left so I know I'm going to learn even more but I think I'd be prepared to go out on my own even now.
-The wide range of classes and skills that I've had to learn cover so much of what I could encounter when I really get into my career.
-My problem-solving skills have improved immensely since I've been at Stevenson and I think that's the most important thing college should teach you."
+Because of these experiences, Lacey says that she already feels prepared for life after college.
+“I still have two semesters left so I know I’m going to learn more but I think I’d be prepared to go out on my own even now.
+The wide range of classes and skills that I’ve learned cover so much of what I could encounter when I really get into my career.
+My problem-solving skills have improved immensely since I’ve been here and I think that’s the most important thing college should teach you.”